Christian Gauseth

 Christian Gauseth (born 26 June 1984) is a Norwegian former professional footballer who played as a midfielder.
-He played for 1. divisjon sides Molde, Bryne, Alta and Mjøndalen.
+He played for Molde, Bryne, Alta and Mjøndalen.

 Club career

 Born in Molde, Gauseth joined Molde's first-team squad ahead of the 2007 season.
-He is well-known throughout the FIFA video game series community for making faces for his card picture.
+He is well known throughout the FIFA video game series community for making weird and funny faces for his card picture.